NittanyLion/Grumps.jl/docs/src/objects.md

 getname( e :: GrumpsEstimate )
 ```

-GrumpsThreads(; blas = 0, markets = 0, inner = 0 )
 ## Memory conservation

 **stub; this section to be completed**

 By default, Grumps loads all data and then creates space for all markets for things like choice probabilities, objective functions and their derivatives, intermediate objects, etcetera.
-This saves computation time, but eats memory.
+This saves computation time, but eats memory, especially as the number of random coefficients increases.

-To conserve memory, one can set *memsave* in [`OptimizationOptions()`](@ref) to *true*.
+To conserve memory, one can set `memsave` in [`OptimizationOptions()`](@ref) to `true`.
 What this does is that it shares space for choice probabilities
 and related objects across a number of markets.
 For instance, if there are ten markets and the number of market threads in [`OptimizationOptions()`](@ref) is set to two then the space for choice probabilities is shared across five markets.
 These choices will have no effect if the number of market threads is no less than the number of markets.
 The downside of doing this is that it slows down computation since choice probabilities need to be recomputed.
 This is especially true for estimators that use the penalty term.

+There are less impactful ways of reducing memory usage, such as choosing the option `:Ant` for the micro data, also.  *** not yet implemented ***